COMING SOON TO

 Using our grandmothers’ time-honored recipes as the foundation for our menu, we updated traditional dishes and focused on fresh ingredients and from-scratch cooking techniques.
 The restaurant is a combination of a Jewish delicatessen and a Canadian-style restaurant, modeled after delis found in Montreal’s famous Mile End neighborhood.
 This specific style of deli inspired us to offer signature smoked meats and sandwiches, homemade hotdogs with tangy kraut, poutine, fresh whitefish salad and more.

-Since the beginning, founder Joel Tietolman has led our team fearlessly, and it was his childhood in Montreal that inspired him to open Mile End.
+Since the beginning, co-founder Joel Tietolman has led the team, and it was his childhood in Montreal that inspired him to open Mile End.
 He’s always had a strong connection, respect and love for Jewish food, and got started in NYC’s food scene by schlepping bagels to the city from Montreal’s famed Saint-Viateur Bagel Shop once a week.